 I was like - well, a kid in a candy store.
 J teased that it was the happiest he'd seen me on the trip.

-After loading up on chocolate covered gummy bears (I'd say guilty pleasure but no, no guilt at all) and crisps and nougats, Puka Puka Kitchen was open for dinner.
+After we'd loaded up on chocolate covered gummy bears (I'd say guilty pleasure but no, no guilt at all) and crisps and nougats, Puka Puka Kitchen was open for dinner.
 Perfect timing!

 And perfect dinner.
 I had the fried oyster plate.
 The oysters were perfectly fried and so plump and briny and juicy oysters.
 Served with lots of garlic fried rice and a nice big salad, so fresh and flavorful.
 I was in heaven.
 J's chicken katsu was really good too.